rblades/dhworkbook_master/docs/module-1/Open-Access-Research.md

 # What you need to do this week

 1. Respond to the readings and the reading questions through annotation (taking care to respond to others' annotations as well) - see the instructions below.
 Remember to tag your annotations with 'hist3814o' so we can find them [on the course Hypothesis group](http://jonudell.net/h/facet.html?facet=tag&mode=documents&search=hist3814o)
 2. Do the exercises for this module, pushing yourself as far as you can.
 Annotate the instructions where they might be unclear or confusing; see if others have annotated them as well, and respond to them with help if you can.
 Keep an eye on our Slack channel - you can always offer help or seek out help there.
-Write a blog post describing what happened as you went through the exercises (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie, the notes you upload to your github account - for more on that, see the exercises!).
+Write a blog post describing what happened as you went through the exercises (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie, the notes you upload to your GitHub account - for more on that, see the exercises!).
 3. [Submit your work to the course submission form](http://site.craftingdigitalhistory.ca/rubric-and-assessment.html#submitting-evidence)

 # Readings